ZNOC3/SimpleElevatorPluginDocs/guides/custom-save-game-object.md

 ![Var](/img/UnrealEditor_ljDjsmLsIF.png)

-- Open BP_SEP_Master_Actor (or its child if you are using one) and add **Event Save Elevator Data Custom Object**.
-From there, create a new save game object with the selected class and add to the save data array the current elevator save data.
-After that, save the game to your selected slot.
+- Open BP_SEP_Master_Actor (or its child, if using one) and add ***Event Save Elevator Data Custom Object***.
+- Create a new save game object with the selected class and add the current elevator save data to the save data array.
+- Save the game to your selected slot.

 ![Save Game](/img/UnrealEditor_EKTWDiY0Yy.png)

-- To load save game add **Event Load Elevator Data Custom Object**.
-From there, load game from your slot, from it cast to your save game object, get from it save data array and get an actor index from.
-From save data call Load Custom Save function on SEP Master Actor.
-The plugin will load all necessary settings automaticly.
+- To load a save game, use the ***Event Load Elevator Data Custom Object.***
+- Cast the loaded game from your slot to your save game object.
+- From the save game object, get the save data array and the actor index.
+- Call the "Load Custom Save" function on the SEP Master Actor with the save data.
+- The plugin will automatically load all necessary settings.

 ![Load Game](/img/UnrealEditor_S37EPANXpW.png)